yaojiejia/bigdataproject/SCALABILITY.md

 directory of part-files would need a manifest.
 At ~260 rows per table the single-reducer bottleneck is irrelevant.

-`Clean.scala`, `Geocode.scala`, `Features.scala`, and the streaming
+`Clean.scala`, `Geocode.scala`, and `Features.scala` do *not* coalesce
-consumer's history sink do *not* coalesce — those outputs are read downstream by Spark, which handles part-file directories natively.
+— those outputs are read downstream by Spark, which handles part-file directories natively.

 ### What we did **not** configure